Young Tradition Touring Group concert

 - Because of the Touring Group I am proud to be a teenager that continues to learn and perform traditional and Celtic music.
 I no longer shy away from explaining what the fiddle is.
 I am proud of what I do and that there are other people my age and younger that enjoy it.
 (Molly-Cape Breton, Scotland)

 - Being part of the Touring Group has had a very large positive impact on my musical skill.
 It has exposed me to many different cultures and musical styles.
 And it’s given me opportunities to share my music in ways that build community within the group, within communities, and across cultures.
-(Ben-Ireland, Cape Breton, Scotland)
+(Ben-Ireland, Cape Breton, Scotland, New York/New Jersey)

 - The Touring Group enables young people to continue discovering music traditions that, if not for groups like this, might well find their end in the near future.
 Through travels, masterclasses, sessions, friendships, and simply listening to music, you are taking advantage of the great gift of being exposed to cultures other than your own and developing as a musician.
 To be able to travel and play with immensely talented musicians at such a young age builds the foundation for a life appreciating other cultures and playing the music of the past and the future.
 (Dana- Cape Breton, Scotland)